Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 If you don't, your screen will be messed up and you won't be able to move your mouse in-game.

 ## Notes
-After downloading all desired mods, you may disable File Director mod.
+After downloading all desired mods, you may disable File Director mod to boot up faster.

 The FPS are so good that you hit a stable >60 FPS with 32 chunks which is fucking insane considering how big Nuclear Tech is and 1.12.2 being an old ass version.